jjmaldonis/OdieCode/md_dump_to_Vk_conversion/npt_heat/README.md

 However, some setup is required.
 Every directory in this dir MUST be a directory that you want to run femsim in.
 For example, I have 5 directories.
-There name do not matter.
+Their names do not matter.
 However, each must have certain files and directories in them: vk/ directory for vk output xyz_files/ directory containing all the xyz models you want run through femsim